bludash/GameOfLife_ThreeJS/README.md

 # What is GameOfLife_ThreeJS?
-GameOfLife_ThreeJS is a simple Javascript project to run Game of Life in every modern browser with WebGL support.
+GameOfLife_ThreeJS is a simple Javascript project to run Conways Game of Life in every modern browser with WebGL support.

 GameOfLife_ThreeJS uses Three.js to display a 2D point cloud in a 3D space.
 With the included TrackballControls.js the user can navigate around the 2D plane.